danilo-akira/danilo-akira/Python/Numerical Calculus/README.md

   This is not a data analysis project.
 This is a numerical calculus project developed during college.
-Basically, it consists in a mathematical and computational way to solve structural mechanics calculations
+Basically, it consists in numerical analysis of non-linear structures using Newton's method (in other words, a mathematical and computational way to solve structural mechanics calculations).